-Steel is the ideal material for security doors: it’s strong, hard-wearing, weatherproof and affordable.
+Steel is the ideal material for security doors: it’s strong, hard-wearing, weatherproof (when suitably protected) and affordable.
 It also comes in a wide range of thicknesses.
-The thickness of a sheet of steel is commonly known as the gauge.
-When choosing a steel security door for your home, office or industrial site, the gauge is an important factor to consider, but isn’t the be all or end all.
-The construction design and locking systems are equally important.
+The thickness of a sheet of steel is commonly known as its “gauge”.
+When choosing a steel security door for your home, office or industrial site, the gauge is an important factor to consider.

-The particular gauge you need will depend on the purpose of your steel door.
+The gauge you need can depend on the purpose of your steel door.
 Before making your selection, it’s worth giving some careful thought to where, why and how often the door will be used.

 You may find it helpful to ask yourself the following questions: